vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

 VSFrame \*newGPUVideoFrame(const VSVideoFormat \*format, int width, int height, const VSFrame \*propSrc, VSCore \*core)

-   Creates a GPU resident frame; identical semantics to newVideoFrame otherwise.
+   Creates a GPU resident frame; identical semantics to newVideoFrame otherwise, except that NULL is returned when no Vulkan device is available.
 The planes are freshly allocated with NULL producer pairs, so publish yours with setGPUPlaneProducer_ once the writing submission is made.
 To share planes from source frames use newVideoFrame2, which propagates GPU residency (and the producer pairs) from the shared planes.